Bacon8tor/ESP_METAR_LED_MAP/README.md

 3. **Connect to WiFi**
    Boot the ESP and you should see a WiFi named IFR_MAP_WIFI, you will be then able to connect to your Own Wifi Network.

+## ISSUES
+1. The Ceilings for each airport needs to be be corrected to choose the lowest ceiling, and that uses the ceiling for each airport and not the others.

 ## License

 This project is open-source and available under the MIT License.